gbrunner/intro-prog-for-gis-rs/Week 2/README.md

   2. Search for the Buffer (Analysis) tool in the search window.
   3. Double click on the tool link to launch the tool dialog.
   4. Drag C:/gispy/data/ch05/park.shp into the 'Input Features' parameter box.
+  5. Observe the 'Output Feature Class' path.
+  6. Cancel the tool.
+  7. Open the environment settings dialog (Geoprocessing -> Environments...).
+  8. Click on Workspacecs to expand this category.
+  9. Set 'Scratch Workspace' to C:/gispy/scratch'.
+  10. Click OK to accept the changes and close the dialog box.
+  11. Repeat steps 2 - 5.
+    Follow-up questions:
+      - Explain the effect of changing 'Scratch Workspace' Environment Settings in the example.
+      - Write a line of Python code that, in a script, would achieve the same effect as step 9.